brentschooley/TwilioMiniHack/README.md

 }
 ```

 With this in place we can send and receive messages on the general channel and have a functioning chat app in iOS!
-Explore the [Twiliio Docs](http://twilio.com/docs/api/ip-messaging) to find out what else you can do with your application.
+Explore the [Twilio Docs](http://twilio.com/docs/api/ip-messaging) to find out what else you can do with your application.
 Show your completed application to a Xamarin to get credit for this mini hack.
 If you want, you can continue on to the Android implementation.

 Android
 =======